OctopusDeploy/docs/docs/deployment-examples/certificates/archiving-and-deleting-certificates.md

 ---
-title: Archive and Delete Certificates
+title: Archive and delete certificates
 description: Archiving and Deleting certificates managed by Octopus Deploy
 position: 100
 ---

-## Archive a Certificate
+## Archive a certificate

 Archiving a certificate will prevent it from being selected as the value of a variable, while still allowing it to be used by existing usages (projects, releases, deployments).